kumarprasoonjha/EDA_on-_NYC_Taxi_Prasoon_Kumar_Jha-/README.md

 cd EDA_on-_NYC_Taxi_Prasoon_Kumar_Jha

 Make sure you have the following dependencies installed:
-# Recommended versions
+Recommended versions
-# numpy version: 1.26.4
+numpy version: 1.26.4
-# pandas version: 2.2.2
+pandas version: 2.2.2
-# matplotlib version: 3.10.0
+matplotlib version: 3.10.0
-# seaborn version: 0.13.2
+seaborn version: 0.13.2

 Place the 2023 NYC Yellow Cab dataset in a directory of your choice and update the trip_records_dir  & taxi_zones_dir variable in the notebook.

 Open and run the notebook:

 jupyter notebook EDA_Assg_NYC_Taxi_Starter_Prasoon_Kumar_Jha.ipynb

-📥 Data Source

-NYC TLC Yellow Taxi Trip Data 2023

-📝 License

 This project is open source and available under the MIT License.